Trentavis Friday

 Trentavis Friday (born June 5, 1995) is an American track and field athlete specializing in sprinting events.
-He is the USA Men's High School Record Holder over 100 metres.
+He is the USA Men's High School Record Holder in the 100 metres.

 A native of Gastonia, North Carolina, Friday attended Cherryville High School.
 He then attended Florida State University for one year, before turning professional by signing a four-year contract with Xtep in November 2015, in order to prepare for the 2016 Summer Olympics.
-However, at the 2016 U.S. Olympic Trials Friday only finished fifth in his preliminary.
+At the 2016 U.S. Olympic Trials, Friday finished fifth in his preliminary.

 Friday was named Gatorade National Track & Field Athlete in 2014.
 He was also Track and Field News "High School Athlete of the Year."